-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

 PARAMEDIC - PREREQUISITES REQUIRED - ADULT ONLY

 4. Positioning

 Optimize positioning during preoxygenation and laryngoscopy.
 This includes, if feasible:

 - Upright positioning during preoxygenation to optimize lung mechanics. - During laryngoscopy: - Ear-to-sternal notch and face parallel to ceiling. - Stretcher up at 30 degrees. - Post-intubation: maintain stretcher up at 30 degrees.